TripRichert/viv-prj-gen/README.md

 # viv-prj-gen

-tcl scripts invoked through calls to functions in an included cmake file to generate vivado projects, to build a bit file with vivado nonprject mode, and generate IPXACT component.xml and xgui meta data that IP integrator can understand.
+Vivado projects can be hard to version control.
+The goal of this project is to make that easier by automating generation of vivado projects, to have a similar process for nonproject builds using vivado, and to automate generation of the ipxact meta data (components.xml and xgui).
+This is meant to be crossplatform, but only has been tested on linux.

-The goal is for this to be crossplatform, but it is untested on windows.
+tcl scripts invoked through calls to functions in an included cmake file.

 To use it, create your own CMakeLists.txt, include viv-prj-gen/functions.cmake, and use the provided cmake functions.
+There are examples in the demos directory.

 Vivado's cmake version is too old to work with functions.cmake.
 Use your system's /usr/bin/cmake instead of vivado's.